 MBA 656: Business in South America (3 Credits)

 This course is a study of international culture and business operations.
 It will include a week of study outside of the U.S. that will include lectures and relevant site visits.
 This course will provide a range of high-level contacts covering several industries in Chile, including the wine industry.
 The primary objective of the course will be to emphasize the study of international culture and business operations.

 Dr. Mark Jacobs, Department of Operations Management

-Applicants must be enrolled in the MBA Program and in good standing.
+Applicants must be enrolled in the on-campus MBA Program and in good standing.

 Cost and Refund Policy

 See "Costs" link above for specific cost information and the refund policy for this program.